THE BCH ARCHIVE

 The property eventually passed on to his great, great grandson,William Howells, he married Hilda (Dalley) in 1957.
 William (Billy) was as a the explosive expert blasting at the Quarry.

 William (Billy), born in The Vaults lived there all his life.
 He was significant part of Hollybush cultural life, the life and soul of any party with his accordion and a wicked sense of humour.
 Billy was a member of the BALDWIN BAND.

 Bill and Hilda brought up their son Shane at the Vaults, he still lives at Eastnor and has business in Ledbury.

 Many might still remember the painted tyre, tied on to the front fence.
 Painted as a fender for HMS Opportune.
 This was Billy’s ship when he was in the Navy.
 Every year Father Christmas could be seen peeping out of the top window.
 Sometimes accomanied by an inflatable naked lady.
 The small front room was painted as the prow of HMS Opportune a mural painted by Bill and his friend.

 Hollybush Quarry closed in 1976/7.
 The property was damp and deemed unfit, Bill and Hilda eventually moved to Colwall.
 The Vaults was put up for auction by the Eastnor Estate Co in 2002.

 Bought by a local builder, he gutted the building, carried out a significant- renovation programme yet retained many of the original features such as oak beams, inglenook ﬁreplaces and timbered walls.
 The main room on the ground floor is intact and complete, the new lined walls prevent the damp penetrating.

-The present owners, Dan and Tracey Marsh, bought Vault House, they have unearthed several old glass bottles and flagons in the garden.
+The present owners, Dan and Tracey March, bought Vault House, they have unearthed several old glass bottles and flagons in the garden.
 The well worn steps from the old kitchen to the vaults have now been skimmed and straightened.
 Water still flows through the vaults and there are still bats clinging to the ceiling.